-The Office of Accessibility Resources and Services supports students advocating for equitable access to all programs and services at Hampshire College.
-Students are expected to self-identify with OARS to initiate requests for accommodations through the Disability Disclosure and Accommodation Request process and to engage in the interactive process to determine reasonable accommodations for their disability.
-Once approved for accommodations, it is a student’s responsibility to notify relevant faculty or administrators of approved accommodations and to collaborate with them and OARS in the process of accommodation implementation.
+The Office of Accessibility Resources and Services supports students by advocating for equitable access to all programs and services at Hampshire College.
+Students are expected to self-identify to OARS and request accommodations through the Disability Disclosure and Accommodation Request process.
+This is an interactive process to determine reasonable accommodations for which a student is eligible and to educate a student about relevant processes, support services, and additional responsibilities to access approved accommodations of which they should be aware.
+Once approved for accommodations, it is a student’s responsibility to notify relevant faculty or administrators of approved accommodations and to collaborate with those entities and OARS in an ongoing process of accommodation implementation.

 The decision to disclose a disability to the College is wholly voluntary.
 The information provided by students will be treated as confidential and will be disclosed by OARS only if necessary to assess and/or implement requested services or accommodations.
-Evaluations, medical records, and other documents submitted to establish a disability or the need for accommodations are securely filed in the OARS office and do not become part of a student’s academic record.
+Evaluations, medical records, and other documents submitted to establish record of a disability or the need for accommodations are securely maintained in the OARS office and do not become part of a student’s academic record or transcript.
 Students aged 18 years or older are legally considered to be adults.
 Communication of confidential information with parents or professionals regarding disabilities must be authorized by the student.